-Certain executives of the Corporation are involved in the process for determining executive compensation, as follows: the Chief Executive Officer works jointly with the Compensation Committee and its external compensation consultant to define the elements of executive compensation, including eligibility for the annual incentive (bonus) plan and stock options, the size, terms and conditions of bonus opportunities, and long-term incentive grants, based on the Corporation's pay-for-performance compensation philosophy and target-market positioning.
-The Chief Executive Officer, Chief Financial Officer and General Manager are involved in the preparation of the financial budgets which are recommended to the Board of Directors for approval and form the basis for the financial-performance targets on which a portion of the bonuses are based; the Chief Executive Officer and Chief Financial Officer also oversee the financial, accounting, legal and regulatory aspects of the stock option plan, including maintaining a record of options granted, exercised and cancelled and filing insider reports and other reports with the regulatory authorities.
-The Compensation Committee, at its sole discretion and from time to time, may propose modifications to the executive compensation policy, including the removal or addition of compensation elements and amendments to the annual incentive plan and stock option plan.
-Such modifications are presented to the Board of Directors and, when required, to the shareholders, for their approval.
+Certain executives of the Corporation are involved with the process of determining executive compensation, as follows: the Chief Executive Officer works jointly with the Compensation Committee and its external compensation consultant to define the elements of executive compensation, including eligibility for the annual incentive (bonus) plan and long-term incentive compensation, the size, terms and conditions of bonus opportunities, and long-term incentive grants, based on the Corporation's pay-for-performance compensation philosophy and target-market positioning.
+The Chief Executive Officer, Chief Financial Officer and General Managers are involved in the preparation of the financial budgets which are recommended for approval by the Board of Directors and form the basis for the financial-performance targets on which a portion of the bonuses are based; the Chief Executive Officer and Chief Financial Officer also oversee the financial, accounting, legal and regulatory aspects of the stock option plan, including maintaining a record of options granted, exercised and cancelled and filing insider reports and other reports with the appropriate regulatory authorities.
+The Compensation Committee, at its sole discretion, and from time to time, may propose modifications to the executive compensation policy, including, the removal or addition of compensation elements and amendments to the annual incentive plan and stock option plan.
+Such modifications are presented to the Board of Directors and, when required, to the shareholders, for their respective approval.